-AEROJAMMING is an application developed at the Faculty of Transportation Sciences, Czech Technical University in Prague, which automatically collects ADS-B data and, every 20 minutes, analyzes it to detect the presence and location of potential GNSS interference.
-The results are saved and displayed on the homepage, which by default shows the latest available 20-minute interval.
+AEROJAMMING is an application developed at the Faculty of Transportation Sciences, Czech Technical University in Prague, which automatically collects ADS-B data in real time and analyzes it to detect the presence and location of potential GNSS interference.
+The results are saved and displayed on the homepage, which by default shows the latest available 5-minute interval.
 Past data can be explored using the date and time picker.

 The algorithm used in the back-end of AEROJAMMING detects jamming (but not spoofing) by comparing theoretical and actual NACp (Navigation Accuracy Category - Position) values from ADS-B messages.
 This method is detailed in the Methodology for the Detection of Illegal Interference (starting on page 12).
 The algorithm evaluates whether the transmitted NACp values are plausible or if their decrease is too significant to be explained by normal conditions.
 If the decrease is implausible, it indicates interference.

 The map shows all ADS-B messages for which interference detection produced results.
-Some messages from the file may be omitted if they are corrupted or filtered out by the detection algorithm.
+Some messages may be omitted if they are corrupted or filtered out by the detection algorithm.
 More details can be found in the Methodology for the Detection of Illegal Interference.
-Besides the filters described in the methodology, AEROJAMMING applies additional filters to optimize performance and ensure that calculations are completed within a reasonable time after each 20-minute data interval is collected.
-One such optimization involves limiting the analysis to the Prague region, even though the ADS-B data – collected from receivers operated by FTS CTU in Prague – covers a broader area.
+The map is currently limited to the Prague region, as ADS-B data is collected from FTS CTU receivers in Prague.
+An additional filter is applied, which excludes locations outside a radius of 30 km from the center of Prague.
 The back-end calculation generates a CSV file with results, which you can download using the button (on small screens, press first).

 Each plane on the map represents an ADS-B message: green indicates no interference, while red signals interference.
 You can click on any plane to view more information.
 When messages are too close together, they are clustered.
 This clustering behavior is explained in the map's legend at the bottom right corner of the screen.